Muktinath Tour Package: 1 to 7 Days Offers by Flight, Jeep & Helicotper

 Muktinath Tour Package - Overview

 Almost every Muktinath Yatra Package commence with either driving (206 km & takes 6/7 hrs) or flying (25 mins) from Kathmandu to Pokhara.
 On the way, visit Manakamana Devi Temple via Cable Car Ride (15 mins).
 Next day, either drive (175 km & takes 7/8 hrs) or fly (15 mins) to Jomsom.
-Afterward, drive to Ranipauwa (20 km & takes 1 hr) and hike for half hour to reach up to the temple.
+Afterward, drive to Ranipauwa (20 km & takes 1 hr) and hike for half an hour to reach up to the temple.
 Visit an ancient sacred Muktinath Temple, take a holy bath in 108 waterspouts & two holy Kunda (ponds) then follow the same route back to Kathmandu.

 About Muktinath Temple: